 Dead or dying trees are common in areas affected by acid rain.
 Acid rain leaches aluminum from the soil and the aluminum may be detrimental to plants and animals.
 The rain also eliminates minerals and nutrients from the soil that trees need to grow.
 At high altitudes, acidic fog and clouds might strip nutrients from the foliage of trees, leaving them with brown or dead leaves.
 This can cause difficulties in the absorption of sunlight, which makes trees fragile and less likely to endure freezing temperatures.

-Nature depends on balance, and although some rain is naturally acidic, with a pH level of about 5.0, human activities have made it worse.
+Nature depends on balance, and although some rain is naturally acidic, with a pH level of about 5.0, human activities have thrown this balance off.
 Ordinary precipitation reacts with basic chemicals or non-acidic materials which are found in air, rocks, soils, streams, and lakes.
 These reactions usually neutralize natural acids.
 However, if rain becomes too acidic, these chemicals may not be able to neutralize all of the acids.
 Over time, these neutralizing chemicals can be washed away by acid rain.